eric-schleicher/structr-4-tasks/README.md

 # structr-4-tasks
 --
-A library that provides simplified access to a Structr's REST interfaces.  it also can help streamline some of your maintenance needs by the process of making backups and publishing them to a remote location (currenty implemented with [AWS S3](https:aws.amazon.com/s3).
+A library that provides simplified access to a Structr's REST interfaces.
+It also can help streamline some of your maintenance tasks by enabling simple backup publishing to a remote location (currenty only implemented with [AWS S3](https:aws.amazon.com/s3).
 Hopefully you find this library useful for standalone operations as well as for use in conjunction with other libraries (like [Gulp](http://gulpjs.com/))

 ### Getting Started
-from the commandline with node & npm already installed:
+From the commandline, with node & npm already installed:
 `npm install structr-4-tasks`

 ### Usage Examples